martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 result = a + b * c
 ```

-* Comma and colon spacing: you shoud include a single space after a comma and you should include a space after the colon in dictionary:
+* **Comma and colon spacing**: you shoud include a single space after a comma and you should include a space after the colon in dictionary:

 ```python